Duncan Road: History

-The road began as a 1949 proposal to help the beef industry that was developing in the Kimberley region of Western Australian.
-The state government requested assistance from the federal government, which was provided as part of the States Grants (Encouragement of Meat Production) Act 1949 in October of that year.
+The road began as a 1949 proposal to help the beef industry that was developing in the Kimberley region of Western Australia.
+The State Government requested assistance from the Federal Government, which was provided as part of the States Grants (Encouragement of Meat Production) Act 1949 in October of that year.
 Construction of a 282 mi road linking to Nicholson started in 1950, and was completed in 1956.

 Further work occurred after the federal government passed the Western Australian Grants (Beef Cattle Roads) Act 1961.
 It was part of a scheme to improve export revenue by allocating funds for the construction and upgrading of roads in the north of Australia.
 The scheme, which ran throughout the 1960s, enabled the upgrading of the route between Wyndham and Nicholson, and its extension to Halls Creek.
 In 1961, the road was named Duncan Highway after Ron Duncan, the Main Roads District Engineer for the North West from 1940 to 1953.

 The highway was decommissioned in July 1976, and renamed Duncan Road.
 In 1995 the road was reclassified as a local road, transferring control and maintenance from Main Roads Western Australia to the Shire of Halls Creek.